Aptomi/k8s-app-engine/refactoring_in_progress.md

   - do we want to show users a full log for policy evaluation?
   - only show a particular namespace?
   - e.g. what if criteria expression failed to compile, or evaluation fails (we are comparing integer to a string), how do we propagate this to the user?

-10. Expose contextual data to templates as well
-  - same way, as we are doing for expressions

 Done: